UniversalAptronym/Hearth-Box/README.md

 Note about notation:
  - Text surrounded by square brackets \[like this\] indicates example text which should be replaced by something specific when you write it.
 You should also remove the square brackets when doing so.
- - Text which appears in bold **like this** refers to information you should have recorded somewhere.
-For example, **Raspberry Pi hostname** refers to the hostname you selected for your Raspberry Pi above.
+ - Text which appears in bold **like this** refers to information you should have already decided on or recorded somewhere, during a previous step.
+For example, **Raspberry Pi hostname** refers to the hostname you selected for your Raspberry Pi, in the list above.
  - Text which appears highlighted `like this` refers to user inputs you must take, such as the name of a button you must push or text you must enter.

 Click below to begin your self-hosting journey!